LPCIC/elpi/ELPI.md

 func PRED_NAME?
 COMMA_SEPARATED(types*) -> COMMA_SEPARATED(types*).
 ```

-declares the signature of a new deterministic predicate called `PRED_NAME`.
-Its
+uses the keyword `func` instead of `pred`.
+It introduces the signature of a new
+deterministic predicate called `PRED_NAME`.
+The types of its input (respectively
-input (resp. output) arguments appear before (resp. after) the `->` symbol.
-Note
+output) arguments appear before (respectively after) the `->` symbol.
+Note that
-that `PRED_NAME` is optional.
-If not specified, the signature stands for the
+`PRED_NAME` is optional.
+If not specified, the signature represents the type of
-type anonymous functions.
+anonymous functions.

-For example in the following code
+For example, in the following code:

 ```prolog
 func id (func A -> B), A -> B. id P X Y :- P X Y.
 ```

-`id` is a function that takes in input a binary function from `A` to `B`,
-it takes an second input of type `A` and produces an output of type `B`.
+`id` is a function that takes as input an (anonymous) binary function from `A` to `B`, a second input of type `A`, and produces an output of type `B`.

 We also accepts the syntax